You may have heard alcohol has some health benefits, but you should read this before you pick up your next drink.

 - 1.5 ounces of distilled spirits, which are about 40% alcohol

 According to Sharon Orrange, MD, a primary care physician at Keck Medicine of USC and clinical associate professor of medicine at the Keck School of Medicine of USC, people tend to underestimate their alcohol intake.

 Call for an Appointment

 (800) USC-CARE (800-872-2273)

 There has been some research that suggests small amounts of alcohol can be beneficial to the heart — but once you start drinking heavily, those benefits go out the window.
-Alcohol can lead to stress on your heart, causing it to pump blood ineffectively or beat irregularly.
-Other cardiovascular problems caused by alcohol include high blood pressure, high cholesterol and risk of stroke.
-In addition, the extra calories in alcohol can contribute to being overweight or obese, another risk factor for heart disease.
+Alcohol can lead to stress on your heart, causing it to beat irregularly.
+Other cardiovascular problems caused by alcohol include high blood pressure and risk of stroke.